badgerloop-software/driver-dev-tutorial/README.md

 I know that was a lot of information, but now you should understand the mechanisms we are going to use to interact with the pins on our MCP23017.
 This section of the tutorial will involve implementing functions to configure, monitor, and control the pins on an MCP23017.

  Let's start by looking at the I2C serial communication class.
-Take a look at the definition of the I2C class in the [MbedOS API](https://os.mbed.com/docs/mbed-os/v6.15/apis/i2c.html).
-Since the Mcp23017 class will contain an instance of the I2C class, it's important to unerstand the protected methods we will have at our disposal.
-These methods are already implemented, but we will be using them to actually send messages on the I2C bus.
-The two important methods we will use in this tutorial are the `write (int address, const char *data, int length, bool repeated=false)` method and the `read (int address, char *data, int length, bool repeated=false)`.
+We will use [Arduino's Wire library](https://www.arduino.cc/reference/en/language/functions/communication/wire/) for this.
+The important methods we will use are: [write()](https://www.arduino.cc/reference/en/language/functions/communication/wire/write), [read()](https://www.arduino.cc/reference/en/language/functions/communication/wire/read), and other related methods like `beginTransmission()`, `endTransmission()`, `requestFrom()`.
+Make sure to look at the examples in `write()` and `read()` links to see how they are used and how the related methods are used.

  **Note**: The data in an I2C message is always one or more bytes long.
 This means that we can't just tell the device to write or read a single bit of a register.
 We will always be dealing with all 8 bits, AKA a byte, at once.

  Now that we know what functions we will use to read and write the MCP23017 registers, we can start implementing the functions defined in [include/mcp23017.h](include/mcp23017.h).
-The stubs are layed out for you in [src/mcp23017.cpp](src/mcp23017.cpp).
+The stubs are laid out for you in [src/mcp23017.cpp](src/mcp23017.cpp).
 If you feel confident in implementing these functions, give it a try!
 Feel free to skip to [Testing](#testing) section once you are done.
 If you still feel like you need some help, I will go over each of these methods one by one.

  **Note:** You will see a data type, `uint8_t`, that might not be familiar to you.
 This data type represents an unsigned 8 bit integer (a byte).
 It will be used whenever we are dealing with register addresses and values.